FAQ

 These laws stipulate the possibility of the technician assigned to access the common spaces of the buildings to create the systems without needing a joint property meeting deliberation.
 During the fibre optic network development stage, the technician can access the areas concerned by the interventions to install, connect and perform maintenance on the system, also in the event of uninhabited and newly constructed buildings.

-Having checked the availability of FiberCop coverage on our website, you can contact the chosen operator from amongst our partners.
+Having checked the availability of FiberCop coverage on our website, you can contact the chosen operator.

-The operator chosen from amongst our partners is responsible for activating the service.
+The operator is responsible for activating the service.
 In the event of problems, the operator is responsible for finding a solution in collaboration with FiberCop.

 If you have operative problems with the service, you have to contact the Operator with which you signed the service supply contract.